 During the 30’s the Hall was a busy place where dramas, basketball games, town meetings, bazaars, bake sales, dances and fairs were held.
-Since it’s new life as a 146 seat fully equipped theatre it has once again become the hub of the community.
-Read on for the full story…….
+Since its new life as a 146-seat fully equipped theatre it has once again become the hub of the community.
+Watch the video and read on for the full story…

 The Howe Sound women’s institute was founded.
 It was patterned after the Farmer’s institute

 June 5 1929

 The Howe Sound Women’s Institute purchased from the trustees of the Gibsons Landing congregation of the United Church of Canada, (formerly the Methodist Church) a plot of land known as parcel F, District Lot 688, Group 1:N.W.D.: Plan # 1345 for $250.00.
 The transaction was witnessed by: S.G.
 Armour, William W. Winn, Harry B. Winn, J.H.
 Drummond, Francis Bennet

 It was not registered until March 26th 1930